Medical SEO: Improve Your Healthcare Website’s Rankings

 If you’re writing a post about performing deadlifts, take into consideration how you could potentially mislead your users if you’re posting photos that don’t showcase the right form, you’re posting bad examples of weight in comparison to rep ranges or you’re simply not including the right medical information about rep ranges for hypertrophy, strength and endurance which can lead users astray from their personal fitness goals or potentially set them up for injury.

-How do I improve my E-A-T?
+How do I improve my E-E-A-T?

 For starters, let’s assume that you’re not a medical professional, but you’re still writing medical-related content because you have some experience in doing so.